 Written by Lisa Button, Funda Nenja marketing and assistant dog school manager

-Funda Nenja was started in 2009 and roughly translates from isiZulu as “learning with the dog”.
-This sums up what an enthusiastic group of people are doing in the Mpophomeni township near Howick, KwaZulu-Natal.
+Funda Nenja roughly translates from isiZulu as “learning with the dog”.
+This encapsulates what an enthusiastic group of people have been doing in the Mpophomeni township near Howick, KwaZulu-Natal since 2009.

 The dog handlers learn self-discipline, commitment and responsibility that encourages personal growth and self-worth in the children.

 Every dog that takes part in the programme is fitted with a collar and lead, and each handler is given training treats, both for the afternoon lessons as well as for training at home during the forthcoming week.
-Basic veterinary care, including deworming, tick & flea control and treatment of minor wounds, is given to the dogs in the programme.
-Sterilisation of the dogs is encouraged and facilitated with the assistance of Umngeni SPCA.
+Basic veterinary care, including deworming, tick and flea control and treatment of minor wounds, is given to the dogs in the programme.
+Sterilisation of the dogs is a prerequisite for joining Funda Nenja and can be undertaken at our free monthly sterilisation clinics.

-A social worker engages with the children, intervening if families are in need of assistance.
+But it isn’t just about the animals.
+Funda Nenja’s social worker engages with the children, intervening if families are in need of assistance.
 And, because working on an empty tummy is hard, children receive a fruit juice and piece of fruit at every session.
+We also assist families with food parcels, school clothes, shoes, etcetera, as well as offering them free counselling for any welfare issues they may be struggling with.

 Funda Nenja’s mission statement sums up their work perfectly: “To promote the human-canine bond in our rural communities by using dog training classes as a means to develop respect and compassion for all living things”.

-As Funda Nenja relies entirely on donations to run our organisation, we are always in need of new or second-hand collars and leads, blankets and beds, bowls and dog food.
-(We currently use approximately 70 – 80kg of dog food a week.)
+As Funda Nenja relies entirely on donations to run our organisation, we’re always in need of new or second-hand collars and leads, blankets and beds, bowls and dog food.
+(We currently use approximately 60kg of dog food a week.)
 Funding is also always needed.

 Funda Nenja is a registered Non-profit Organisation (NPO 085-038) and Public Benefit Organisation (PBO 930-045-482).